-- The Web Application Firewall (WAF) is no longer supported in the ACOS 6.x and above versions.
+- The 4th Generation and below hardware platforms cannot be upgraded to ACOS 7.x.x version. - The Web Application Firewall (WAF) is no longer supported in the ACOS 6.x and above versions.
 Hence, all WAF configurations will be removed after the upgrade.
 For more information, see Web Application Firewall Changes. - The ADC with VRRP-A (traffic distribution with VRID) on the multi-PU platform is no longer supported in the ACOS 6.x and above versions.
 Hence, all the related configurations will be removed after the upgrade.
 For more information, see ADC Multi-PU Deployment with VRRP-A Changes.